internet-identity-labs/nfid-docs/content/en/how-it-works/auth-protocol.md

 title: Auth protocol
 position: 41
 category: How It Works
-description: "The complete guide to NFID: the identity layer for the internet."
+description: "The complete guide to NFID"
 ---
 <div class="-mt-4"><p class="text-gray-600 dark:text-gray-400">Find more at the source <a href="https://internetcomputer.org/docs/current/references/ii-spec#client-authentication-protocol">IC reference</a>.